newmips/newmips/README.md

 # Newmips

-Newmips is a computer aided software that enable to create NodeJS applications with a ChatBot.
-It is released under AGPL V3 license.
+Newmips is a computer aided software that enable to create NodeJS applications with a ChatBot. <br>
 Official Website is : <a href="http://www.newmips.com">www.newmips.com</a>

 <br>